asimihsan/notes/[course] introduction_to_artificial_intelligence_cs-271.md

 -    **Perceptron algorithm**.
 -    Suppose we have data of positive sample and negative samples.
 -    A **linear separator** is a linear equation that separates positive from negative samples.
--    Not all data have a linear separation, but if it does a perceptron can find it.
+-    Not all data have a linear separation, but if it does a perceptron will always converge and find it.

         f(x) = 1 if w_1 * x + w_0 >= 0
              = 0 if w_1 * x + w_0 < 0